-The 16 statements adopted by Resolution 13-01 are categorized below into six major objectives of the Plan.
-These objectives correspond with the first six of the chapters that follow, which serve as the strategic component of this plan.
+Below is a general outline of each chapter.
 Note that some of the vision statements adopted by the City Council could fall under more than one of the headings below, but in this plan we have matched them most closely with the appropriate plan objective.

-Objective 1: Community Services - Support Comprehensive Community Services and Economic Vibrancy
+01 | Community Services & Economics Objective: Support Comprehensive Community Services and Economic Vibrancy